axibase/atsd-use-cases/python-budget/README.md

 ORDER BY datetime DESC
 ```

-Simply dividing by the number of annualized factors, in this case four quarters, and then summing them returns raw data.
+Simply dividing by the number of annualized factors, in this case four quarters, and then summing them returns raw annual data.

 | Year       | Net Lending/Borrowing |
 |------------|-----------------------|